LanguageDev/Yoakke/Documentation/Lexer.md

 1.  `IToken`: They represent a kind-less token, meaning it's just a text-range and the text value itself.
 All token implementations should implement this.
 2.  `IToken<TKind>`: They represent a token with some kind tag.
 Implements `IToken`.
-2.  `Token<TKind>`: A token with an actual kind, that is defined by the generic parameter `TKind`.
+3.  `Token<TKind>`: A token with an actual kind, that is defined by the generic parameter `TKind`.
 This can be used as a default implementation for `IToken<TKind>` in most cases.
-3.  `ILexer`: An interface for a lexer that can produce `IToken`s.
+4.  `ILexer`: An interface for a lexer that can produce `IToken`s.
 All lexers should implement this.
+5.  `ILexer<TToken>`: An interface for a lexer that can produce `TToken`s.
+It inherits from `ILexer`.

 ### Using the lexer generator
 The lexer generator can be used by annotating a token-kind enumeration with a few attributes.
 Let's see an example: